marcusventin/python-airport-challenge/README.md

 ```

 ## Motivation
 This project was originally completed using [Ruby](https://github.com/marcusventin/airport_challenge).
-I have repeated in order to gain experience using Python.
+I have repeated it in order to gain experience using Python.

 The project enables a user to simulate basic airport / airplane interactions.
 It is intended to satisfy the following user stories: